+The Block user-activity emulation option allows to prevent any automatic changes in Dr. Web Anti-virus for servers operation. including execution of scripts that emulate user interaction with Dr.Web Anti-virus for servers and are launched by the user.

-- Allow remote access to Dr.Web Anti-virus for servers on your computer and set a password that will be required to connect to your anti-virus from other computers. - Protect Dr.Web Anti-virus for servers settings on your computer with a password.
-Set a password that will be required to access settings of Dr.Web Anti-virus for servers.
+The Protect Dr.Web settings with a password option allows to s et a password that will be required to access settings of Dr.Web Anti-virus for servers.